Kriesse/urbanraum/_classes/from-kung-fu-into-dance.md

   -	Kung Fu way of practice (duration work)
   -	Hard and soft (yin and yang expression)
   -	Partner work

-    From January, 2018 on there will be 2 classes (monday and wednesday, 10am)!
     Further infos you can find here: https://www.facebook.com/events/762968143888366/

 description_de: |